 Poor gut health is tied to dozens of diseases, especially:

-- Cancer: Many studies have shown a link between gut health and better protection from free radical damage, which causes brain, breast, colon, pancreatic, prostate and stomach cancers.
-Microbes influence our genes, which means they can either promote inflammation and tumor growth or raise immune function and act as a natural cancer treatment.
+- Cancer.
+Many studies have shown a link between gut health and better protection from free radical damage, which causes brain, breast, colon, pancreatic, prostate and stomach cancers.
+Microbes influence our genes, which means they can either promote inflammation and tumor growth or raise immune function and act as potential natural cancer treatments.
 An anti-inflammatory lifestyle can also help lower serious side effects of cancer treatments (like chemotherapy).
-(8)

-- Fatigue and joint pain: Certain bacteria within our digestive tracts contribute to deterioration of joints and tissue.
-Research shows that a healthier gut environment helps lower the risk for joint pain, swelling, and trouble moving in people with osteoarthritis and inflamed joints.
+- Fatigue and joint pain.
+Certain bacteria within our digestive tracts contribute to deterioration of joints and tissue.
+Research shows that a healthier gut environment helps lower the risk for joint pain, swelling and trouble moving in people with osteoarthritis and inflamed joints.
 Some studies have found that patients with psoriatic arthritis (a type of autoimmune joint disease) have significantly lower levels of certain types of intestinal bacteria and that patients with rheumatoid arthritis are more likely to have other strains present.
-(9)

 You might have learned in school when you were younger that all human beings actually have very closely related genetic codes, even though we are all so different-looking as a species.
 What’s amazing is that each of our gut microbiomes is vastly different.
 One of the most amazing things about the microbiome is how different it can be from one person to another.

 Estimates of the human gene catalog show that we have about 22,000 “genes” (as we normally think of them) but a staggering 3.3 million “non-redundant genes” in the human gut microbiome!
 The diversity among the microbiome of individuals is phenomenal: Individual humans are about 99.9 percent identical to one another in terms of their host genomes but usually 80 percent to 90 percent different from one another in terms of the microbiomes.